-Several time series of relative abundance estimates are available from trawl surveys, but these estimates are not reliable indicators of relative abundance because of large fluctuations between years and moderate to high c.v.'s.
-The use of different vessels, gear and times of the year prior to 1991 also makes it difficult to compare biomass estimates.
-The larger biomass estimates are generally associated with moderate to high c.v.'s (i.e., over 40%), having resulted from one or two large catches.
-Smaller biomass estimates have lower c.v.'s, but this could be because the survey missed the main white warehou schools.
+Several time series of relative abundance estimates are available from trawl surveys, but these estimates are not reliable indicators of relative abundance because of large fluctuations between years and moderate to high CVs.
+The larger biomass estimates are generally associated with moderate to high CVs (i.e., over 40%), having resulted from one or two large catches.
+Smaller biomass estimates have lower CVs, but this could be because the survey missed the main white warehou schools.